Pair production of heavy charged gauge bosons in $pp$ collisions at LHC: Simulation and Results

 \subsection{Background Events}

-Back grounds events are additional interactions that are originate in proton-proton collision and mainly studied in two categories.
-In one class gluon and quarks jets are misidentified as ?h and in second with genuine ?h candidate.
-In the first class the dominent source are the W+jets and QCD multi jets and in the second cass diminated events are Z+jets, Higgs bosons, Dibosons and ttbar.
-Back ground estimation are given in detail below.
+Background events are additional interactions that originate in $pp$ collision and are mainly studied in two categories.
+In one class gluon and quarks jets are misidentified as $\tau_h$ and in second with genuine $\tau_h$ candidate.
+In the first class the dominant source are the $W+$ jets and QCD multi jets and in the second case dominated events are $Z+$ jets, Higgs bosons, di-bosons and $t\bar{t}$.
+Background estimations are given in detail below.